 Delivered by Boomerang Alliance, with funding from the Queensland Government, Cairns is the fifth community in the Plastic Free Places program (which has removed over 5 million pieces of plastic from circulation, as of February 29, 2020).

 Plastic Free July

-Individuals, schools and businesses can join Plastic Free July, a global challenge to reduce single-use plastics.
-Participants choose habits they wish to cultivate in the month and may select some of the top 4 items (plastic bags, straws, bottles and coffee cups) or avoid single-use plastics all together.
+Individuals, schools and businesses can also join the Plastic Free July, a global challenge to reduce single-use plastics.
+Participants choose the habits they wish to cultivate in the month, selecting the top four items (plastic bags, straws, bottles and coffee cups) or aiming to avoid single-use plastics altogether.
 The challenge provides options to get started and has an extensive guide to living single-use plastic free on their website.

 The problem with single-use plastics